molikto/mlang/README.md

 context restrictions is done by quoting any **reference** not defined in the restricted context by a restriction. restriction works for all stuff, and it don't further evaluate terms at all. it is the one that calls the restriction will evaluate them further?

 we have `hcom`, `coe` as eliminations, in a normalized closed value, they should not appear. they interact with restrictions, just like a path lambda interact with dimensions, then they are inductively defined on all type formers

+### meta variables

+conceptually, implicit variables and meta variables are *just* (abstract in the sense before) terms that omitted and can be inferred from other part of the term.

+in this sense, each new scoping have a list of definitions like a let expression. and in abstract code, each closure do have a list of meta values, and each usage is also a closed meta reference to them.

+so each meta has a scope, in the case of inside a closure, it is simple. instantiating a closure will give values to metas of that scope.

+leaving a scope will make sure all metas inside is solved, and the code is returned.

+so this way reify will always readback open metas in current context, or closed metas.

+in case of closed metas not yet present,

+#### harder part: let and record expressions

+for let expressions, we can assume let expression introduce a single meta scope, and each new definition / declare will freeze the metas.

+for record and constructor parameters it is harder

 ### implicit on the right